 First and foremost, it’s important to define the scope of protection.
-Anti-virus is a misnomer.
-Anti-malware gets closer, but the best way to think of these tools is as endpoint security suites, which are very similar to the endpoint security installed on corporate laptop and desktop systems.
+Antivirus is a misnomer.
+Antimalware gets closer, but the best way to think of these tools is as endpoint security suites, which are very similar to the endpoint security installed on corporate laptop and desktop systems.
 The leading products do not just protect against viruses — they are full mobile device security suites.
-If you find a tool that is nothing but anti-virus protection, that’s definitely not state of the art and it’s also not very useful; in today’s security landscape, organizations need to outfit their hardware with software that does more.
+If you find a tool that is nothing but antivirus protection, you know that it isn’t state-of-the-art and won’t be very useful.
+In today’s security landscape, organizations need to outfit their hardware with software that does more.

-Enterprise-class anti-malware tools have another characteristic: centralized management consoles.
-This creates some overlap with common MDM and EMM solutions, but each software system still has its differences.
+Enterprise-class antimalware tools have another characteristic: centralized management consoles.
+This creates some overlap with common mobile device management (MDM) and enterprise mobility management (EMM) solutions, but each software system still has its differences.

 Addressing Endpoint Security